Vector Bundles on the Moduli Stack of Elliptic Curves: Introduction and Statement of Results

 \subsection{Acknowledgements}

 Significant parts of this article are taken from my thesis \textit{United Elliptic Homology} written under the supervision of Stefan Schwede -- to him belongs my gratitude for his guidance.
-I also want to thank Angelo Vistoli, Jochen Heinloth and Peter Scholze for helpful e-mail exchanges, Akhil Mathew and Martin Brandenburg for helpful mathoverflow answers and Viktoriya Ozornova for reading preliminary versions.
+I also want to thank Angelo Vistoli, Jochen Heinloth and Peter Scholze for helpful e-mail exchanges, Akhil Mathew and Martin Brandenburg for their mathoverflow answers, the referee for his or her suggestions and Viktoriya Ozornova for reading preliminary versions.
 Further thanks belong to the GRK 1150 and the Deutsche Telekom Stiftung for monetary support.